 Back-breaking restraint on security-forces was already in place when some local newspapers ran red banner headlines like “bloodbath”.
 The administration needed to exercise restraint in how it handled the press.
 In trying to contain circulation of what they considered inflammatory, they ended up banning all newspapers for three days after raiding presses and confiscating plates from which newspapers are printed, a full week after the killing of Wani.

 Both efforts—directed at “national” channels and local newspapers—were ostensibly aimed to calm tempers.
 But the result was that there was little information in Kashmir, even to piece together from “media extremists” of either sort.

 The web editions of these papers, however, seemed to be reporting as usual.
 But because only a few in Kashmir with broadband connections could access the internet, their main audience was outside the Valley.

 Meanwhile, the social media remained abuzz with posts about horrific death and injuries.
 Most liberals in the rest of India and abroad were rightly shocked by images of gory violence (in some cases older videos and photos were recycled).
 Sadly, some azadi activists in social media circles seemed intent on exploiting deaths, injuries and violence to energetically promote a narrative of genocide and repression.
-Most have little idea of the restraint that many of the forces have shown in several places over the past several days.

 Most of those who come across that narrative have little idea of the parallel story: the restraint that many of the forces have shown in several places over the past several days.
 This restraint may be uncharacteristic, but that makes it all the more noteworthy.
 Narrating this year’s events as a continuation of 2010 is blindness, if not mischief.